collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 2. fetch or pull them to your local computer, work on them, makes changes to them, push the changes back to the remote branch in the same way

-Secondly, the way that you fetch or pull a remote branch into your local folder and work on it is different depending on whether or not the branch was pushed to the origin or came from a fork.

 We can fetch all of the updates from the origin to a temporary folder locally.
 When we fetch these updates, they will not include updates from a fork.
 This is why when you go to review a pull request, the instructions are different depending on whether the pull request was submitted from within the origin or from a fork.

-* Anyone with write permission can fetch feature and pull request branches, work on them, and push additional commits to them.
-The process is basically the same (exception: if fetching pull request branch by pull request number).
-* If a pull request has already been made, the additional commit(s) will be automatically added to the pull request when you push to the branch, up to the point that the pull request is merged

 If you click branches tab, can see a list of the branches